iannsantos/iann.dev/README.md

 <hr />

 ## About

-<p>This blog/portfolio isn't ready yet, the content is static, isn't responsive and other issues.</p>
+<p>This blog/portfolio isn't ready yet, the content is static and other issues.</p>
 <p>Project in <strong>development</strong></p>
 <p>The demo is on a Netlify <a href="https://deviann.netlify.com/">here</a>.</p>